We're developing this project to

 - general street environment improvements for all residents, businesses and visitors.

-Measures to enable this may include additional bus gates and traffic filters to prohibit through vehicle movements but allow walking, cycling and wheeling whilst ensuring that vehicles can still access the whole area when required.
+Measures to enable this may include a southbound bus lane on Shore and traffic filters to prohibit through vehicle movements but allow walking, cycling and wheeling whilst ensuring that vehicles can still access the whole area when required.

-We’ll also create new and improve existing public spaces for the community.
+We’ll also create new and improved existing public spaces for the community.

 Phase 3 west - east proposals